 - Gambles as an escape from problems or to reduce anxiety

 - Relies on financial bailouts from friends, family or others to meet gambling debts

 - Fails in efforts to control or stop gambling

 One need not show all of these symptoms to be diagnosed as a problem gambler.
 In order to be considered a pathological gambler, an individual must meet at least five of the above criteria, and they must not be the result of a separate mental health problem.
 While problem gambling is more loosely defined, an individual who exhibits any of these symptoms may wish to take a closer look at their betting habits, and someone that regularly exhibits multiple criteria may well have a gambling problem.

 However, simply looking at this list is not enough to conclusively determine whether you have a gambling addiction.
 In order to make an accurate diagnosis, a trained physician must do a complete evaluation of an individual to ensure that some other medical condition is not causing these behaviors.
-This might include a physical exam and an interview in order to perform a full mental health evaluation."Gambling addiction statistics reveal that well over $500 billion is spent as annual wagers"
+This might include a physical exam and an interview in order to perform a full mental health evaluation.

 - PBS.org, Gambling Addiction Statistics.